Shyamal-Shah/system-design/04_HLD_Concepts/Architectural_Patterns/Microservice/README.md

 #### Challenges

 - Managing database queries and transactions across services is difficult.
+Can be mitigated using patterns like [CQRS](./CQRS_Pattern.md).
-- Data consistency can be a challenge, especially in distributed transactions.
+- Data consistency can be a challenge, when the transaction needs to be handled by multiple services.
+Can be mitigated using patterns like [SAGA](./SAGA_Pattern.md).
 - Requires careful design of APIs to ensure data access is efficient and secure.
 - Increased operational complexity due to multiple databases to manage.